Prices

 How much does a carbon credit cost?

-Currently, a carbon credit from ecommit costs € 85 excluding VAT.
-Each credit represents one tonne (1,000 kilograms) of removed or avoided carbon emissions.
-It is expected that the price per tonne of carbon offsetting will increase in the future.* A carbon credit purchased from ecommit is always registered and linked to a reliable sustainability project.
-We retire the carbon credit on your behalf and provide all the necessary documentation for your accounting and reporting.
-This service is included in the price.
+Carbon credits via ecommit always come from multiple climate projects, except in the case of customization.
+The price is a weighted average of those projects.
+In October 2025, a carbon credit at ecommit costs €20 (excluding VAT).
+One credit represents one tonne (1,000 kg) of carbon emissions removed or prevented.
+The price per tonne of carbon offsetting is likely to rise in the future.
+A carbon credit purchased from ecommit is always registered and comes from a reliable climate project.
+We neutralize the carbon credit and provide you with all the documents you need for your accounting and reporting.

 Ecommit Co2 Certificates